Akureyri to Siglufjörður

 I stayed at the Siglunes Guesthouse just a block from the center.

 Nes is Old Norse for "point".
 Many places in Orkney include "nes" or "ness" in their name.

-This would be my northernmost overnight stop, at 66° ' " N. Sunrise on December 30th at 11:50 at a bearing of 160°, sunsetat 14:46 at a bearing of 200°.
-That's rise and set at an ideal horizon, over and ocean.
-The sun wouldn't get nearly high enough to appear over the surrounding mountains.
+This would be my northernmost overnight stop, at 66° 9' 5.64" N. Sunrise on December 30th at 11:50 at a bearing of 160°, sunset at 14:46 at a bearing of 200°.
+That's rise and set at an ideal horizon, over an ocean.
+The sun wouldn't get nearly high enough to appear over the mountains surrounding Siglufjörður.

 My room was very nice.
 They have decorated the entire guesthouse, including the guest rooms, with items from antique stores.

 I had a sink, the toilet and shower were in the next room down the hall.

 There was an old radio on the shelves above the desk.
 It was a Telefunken Wechselstrom-Super 648W.
 That model came out in 1957.